My Smart Home – Chapter 1: The Mirror

 – Needs Maintenance

-– Only shows information, no interaction with devices
+– Only show information, no interaction with devices